pagopa/io-react-native-wallet/src/credential/issuance/README.md

     6 --> 7
 ```

+## Mapped results

+### 404 Not Found (CredentialNotEntitledError)

+A `404 Not Found` response is returned by the credential issuer when the authenticated user is not entitled to receive the requested credential.

 ## Strong authentication for eID issuance (Query Mode)

 The eID issuance requires a strong authentication method.
 Currently SPID (L2), CieID (L2) and CIE+PIN (L3) are supported.
 The strong authentication method is determined by the IDP hint which is passed to the `completeUserAuthorizationWithQueryMode` function.